Pennsylvania Department of Health

 Observations:

-Based on observation and interview, it was determined the facility failed to provide a protected space for soiled-linen and trash containers exceeding 32 gallons, on one of three floor within the component.
+Based on observation and interview, it was determined the facility failed to maintain the automatic sprinkler protection system to be free from extraneous weight, affecting one of three floors within the component.

 Findings include: